Kallang River body parts murder: Plea for clemency from the President

-After failing to have his appeal reheard, Leong's final recourse was to appeal to the President of Singapore for clemency, which would allow Leong's death sentence be commuted to life imprisonment if successful, meaning that he would spend the rest of his natural life in prison instead of being executed.
+After failing to have his appeal reheard, Leong's final recourse was to appeal to the President of Singapore for clemency, which would allow Leong's death sentence be commuted to life imprisonment if successful.

 At that time in Singapore, it was considered extremely rare for death row inmates to be pardoned from execution by the President of Singapore, since there were only six people who were spared the gallows despite committing murder and capital drug trafficking.
 The last time such a pardon was granted was in April 1998, when 19-year-old Mathavakannan Kalimuthu, who murdered a gangster in May 1996, had his death sentence revoked by then President Ong Teng Cheong, which allowed Mathavakannan to be incarcerated for life instead.
 Mathavakannan was eventually released from prison on parole in 2012, after he served his life sentence with good behaviour.

 On 28 November 2007, The Straits Times reported that President S. R. Nathan rejected Leong's plea for clemency.
 Soon after this outcome, a death warrant was issued and it ordered that Leong's execution should be carried out two days later on the Friday morning of 30 November 2007.

 Execution

 During the final days before his client's execution, Subhas Anandan and his assistant Sunil Sudheesan went to visit Leong for one last time in Changi Prison.
 Anandan said that during his visit, Leong was calm and relaxed, and was prepared to meet his fate.
 He expressed his gratitude to Anandan and Sunil for giving his best to defend him in his trial.
 Anandan described his client as philosophical as Leong considered his execution as a predestined fate and there was nothing he or they could do to avert it.

 While in prison, Leong was said to have gained a lot of weight as he spent his days awaiting his hanging.
 He also reportedly became friends with fellow prisoner Tan Chor Jin, a triad leader of Ang Soon Tong who was on death row for robbing and shooting his former acquaintance and nightclub owner Lim Hock Soon to death in 2006.
 Tan was coincidentally a former client of Leong's lawyer Subhas Anandan, who represented Tan in his appeal hearing and clemency petition.
 Tan was executed more than a year later on 9 January 2009.

-On 30 November 2007, Leong Siew Chor was hanged in Changi Prison at dawn.
-He was 52 years old then.
+On 30 November 2007, Leong Siew Chor was hanged in Changi Prison at dawn, aged 52.